evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 The Cadillac OPTIQ AWD, with dimensions of 4820 mm in length,  mm in width, and 1644 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 The Cadillac OPTIQ AWD is available in a total of 8 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Cadillac OPTIQ AWD, allowing you to customize your vehicle to suit your style and driving preferences.
+The Cadillac OPTIQ AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).